openhwgroup/cva6/docs/tb.md

 ## Scoreboard Testbench

 This is a basic testbench using a program block and two clocking ports.
 One for driving the DUT and one for monitoring output.
 There is a very rudimentary golden model that checks for the monitors answers.

+## FIFO Testbench

+The test writes random data into the FIFO and also randomly pulls it.
+A golden model with infinite memory keeps track of all issued read and writes.

+## Memory Arbiter Testbench

+The testbench tests multiple reads issued to the memory arbiter.
+The testbench randomly issues requests and also randomly delays the grant and valid signal.
+The testbench asserts that read results are always issued to the right slave as well as that every issued read eventually gets through to the arbitrated memory interface